nadako/muimui/README.markdown

+# muimui - minimal MongoDB editing app

-This is minimal MongoDB database editing web application I created for personal use when developing projects using MongoDB.
+This is minimal [MongoDB](http://www.mongodb.org/) database editing web application I created for personal use when developing projects.
 It uses [Flask](http://flask.pocoo.org/) web mini-framework.

 It allows to list and drop databases and collections, add and edit documents.